How to Exercise Your Legal Rights

 The authorities need to have probable cause to believe you committed (or are committing) a crime before they can arrest you.
 Probable cause exists if it is likely that you committed a crime.

 The authorities may or may not have an arrest warrant when you are arrested.
-An arrest warrant allows them to enter your home in order to arrest you.
-It does not allow them to search the home, although they can make a “protective sweep” of the premises to make sure that no armed and dangerous people are present who might jeopardized their safety.
+An arrest warrant allows them to enter your home to arrest you.
+It does not allow them to search the home, although they can make a “protective sweep” of the premises to make sure that no armed and dangerous people are present who might jeopardize their safety.

 If the authorities want to arrest you without a warrant, arguing with them about the existence of probable cause or the need for a warrant will annoy them and creates the risk that you will say something in the heat of the moment that will be used against you in court.
 If they arrest you, go with them peacefully but say nothing.

 The authorities are supposed to stop questioning you as soon as you decline to waive your rights.
 Sometimes they persist.
-They might tell you that things will go easier on you if you if you cooperate.
+They might tell you that things will go easier on you if you cooperate.
 In fact, they are trying to make things easier for the prosecutor.
 The police are not on your side.
-The only response you should give is “I will not talk to you without having a lawyer present.”
-If they say “We don’t have a lawyer available right now,” your response should be, “I’ll wait.”
+The only response you should give is, “I will not talk to you without having a lawyer present.”
+If they say, “We don’t have a lawyer available right now,” your response should be, “I’ll wait.”